 If impact took place in the woods an area of several kilometres would have to be searched.
 This would require a reinforcement of forces.
 I do not consider this action justified as the information of the object is somewhat vague.

 Stockholm August 19, 1946

 E Malmberg

+Translation credit: Telle Lilja